sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/quick_start.md

 ## Reading Data

-If nothing is entered in the above window, the LoRaWAN will use default settings and start running.
+If nothing is entered in the above window, the LoRaWAN® will use default settings and start running.

 <figure markdown>